Dear Members,

 services at all the farmers' doorstep by organizing soil testing campaigns.
 During these

-Participation in agro exhibitions and university Kisan Melas is very effective way to
+Participation in agro exhibitions and university Kisan Melas are very effective ways to

 communicate directly with the farmers and also to interact with scientists and experts